Robo-Wunderkind/robopython/README.rst

 Upcoming Features
 -----------------

-* New Module integration such as Line Tracker
+* New Module integration such as Servo, Motor, Hinge, and Camera
-* MQTT Wi-Fi networking
 * Fuzzy Logic Filter for Sensors/States

 Getting Started